See answer

 Some people who have lupus or other autoimmune diseases observe that certain weather conditions can have a big impact on how they feel.
 Environmental factors like sun exposure, barometric pressure, and temperature can aggravate symptoms and even trigger lupus flares.

 Whether you’re considering a move or wondering why your flares seem to change with the weather, it’s helpful to understand the relationship between climate and lupus.
-We’ll discuss the impact of various aspects of the weather and review the best places to live with lupus, as recommended by MyLupusTeam members.
+We’ll discuss the best and worst places to live with lupus, including key insights from MyLupusTeam members.

 Sun Exposure

 Ultraviolet (UV) radiation from the sun is a common trigger for lupus symptoms.
-UVA and UVB rays hitting your skin can cause problems like blisters, sunburnlike rashes, and swelling that resembles an allergic reaction.
+UVA and UVB rays hitting your skin can cause problems like blisters, sunburn-like skin rashes, and swelling that resembles an allergic reaction.
 Sun exposure can also lead to other lupus symptoms, such as:

 • Joint pain